MarkPearlCoZa/Blog_General/_posts/2019-07-22-Evolving-graduate-programme-for-software-developers.md

 - Adjust mentoring circles to be led by myself as a tool for alignment across the programme
 - Introduction of weekly health check emails for mentors and graduates to monitor how they are doing during the learning phase

+#### Summary of adjustments

+There were a number of adjustments.
+I'm going to just summarize the 5 that stood out to me the most.

+**Guidebooks** - First off, producing guidebooks for all roles has been important because it has allowed us to scale the programme while still stay relatively aligned.
+Getting the balance of the guidebooks so that they still allow mentors the flexibility to change things and adjust based on needs but give direction is always a challenge.
+I believe we have the balance right but we will see.
+The guidebooks for the graduates were extremely important and have helped reduce a lot of the unknowns.

+**Quorum Reviews** - Introducing quorum reviews has helped mentors be more aligned on what good enough is for each graduate during learning.
+It's also given the graduates clearer guidelines on what we are aiming for.

+**Mentoring Circles** - Moving the mentoring circles as a tool to up skill AND also stay aligned has been beneficial.
+Right now while things are still changing fairly quickly it makes sense for me to continue leading these.
+I suspect as the dust settles and we rely more on the guidebooks my participation in these can decrease.

+**Cohort project** - Moving the cohort project to midway through the learning phase has its pros and cons.
+The big pro is it breaks up the monotony

+**Journey outcomes for team rotations** - Having a clear purpose of what a graduate is going to achieve in a team rotation I believe will lead to more meaningful team experiences.
+It's still early days on this one.

+The high level structure of the programme is continuing to evolve.
+We are beginning to see where the current structure falls apart.
+I often question the introduction of the learning phase but still believe the benefits of it outweigh the challenges it introduces.